Roadtrip-a-Matic on visitPA.com Makes Pennsylvania Vacation Planning Easy

 Yeah, I know when it comes to travel it’s about the journey but seriously, who has time to plan these days?
 Lately, I’m finding when I just hit the road and go, I end up missing really cool things, things I would have known about if I did some research.

 This is why Pennsylvania’s Roadtrip-a-Matic is wonderful, it provides itineraries with addresses of activities and attractions and also provides a suggestion on where to eat and stay, based on interest and region of the state.
 The itineraries can be downloaded into a PDF format and packed along with your maps, or, pull up pa-roadtrips on your smartphone.
+Don’t forget to lookout for the nearest Auto Body Shop, it’s good to have the option should the unexpected decide to happen.

 Choose Your Path: Milk a Cow, Raise a Glass